-The Uchan-Su Waterfall is the name of the thundering just eight kilometers from the city of Yalta spectacular waterfall.
-This covered with legends, waterfall is higher than its well-known fellow Niagara Falls (98 metres).
+The Uchan-Su Waterfall is the thundering just eight kilometres from the city of Yalta spectacular waterfall.
+This covered with legends.
+The waterfall is higher than its well-known fellow Niagara Falls (98 metres).

-The Uchan-Su Waterfall from the Crimean Tatar language means "flying water."
+The Uchan-Su Waterfall from the Crimean Tatar language means “flying water.”
 Crimean Greeks named it Kremasto Nero or “hanging water”.
 The falls completely corresponds to this number of names and many faces: it looks different at different times of the year.
-Rugged and rumbling in the spring, in the summer it becomes a a few lazy water streams, trickling down..
-In severe winter, it freezes, turning into an impressive canvas, as if woven of crystal fibers.
+Rugged and rumbling in the spring, it becomes a few lazy water streams in the summer, trickling down.
+In severe winter, it freezes, turning into an impressive canvas, as if woven of crystal fibres.